FlexMeasures/flexmeasures/documentation/api/v2g.rst

             "soc-minima": [
                 {
                     "value": 57,
-                    "datetime": "2024-02-05T14:00:00+01:00"
+                    "datetime": "2024-02-05T08:00:00+01:00"
                 }
             ]
         }
     }

-This constraint also signals that if the car is not plugged out of the Charge Point at 2PM, the scheduler is in principle allowed to start discharging immediately afterwards.
+This constraint also signals that if the car is not plugged out of the Charge Point at 8 AM, the scheduler is in principle allowed to start discharging immediately afterwards.
 To make sure the car remains at 95% SoC for some time, additional soc-minima constraints should be set accordingly, taking into account the scheduling resolution (here, 5 minutes).
-For example, to keep it charged (nearly) fully until 2.15 PM:
+For example, to keep it charged (nearly) fully until 8.15 AM:

 .. code-block:: json